Microscopic image of two cells splitting

 Please get in touch regarding PhD research opportunities

-Metastasis is the leading cause of cancer-related death.
-While primary tumour analyses have illuminated mechanisms of tumorigenesis and clonal evolution, fatal metastases remain poorly understood.
-Improved diagnostics have increased 5-year overall survival, but metastatic relapse after initial good response to new therapies is frequent.
+While primary tumour analyses have illuminated mechanisms of tumorigenesis, fatal metastases remain poorly understood.
 Our research started with studying the molecular biology that underpins metastasis.
-Early work looked at the role of small RNAs in disease progression and identified oncogenic roles for microRNAs (e.g. miR-140) and tumour suppressor roles for tRNA-derived fragments (e.g. tRNAGlyTCC) plus their interactions with RNA-binding proteins (e.g. YBX1).
-More recently, we have focused on circulating tumour cells, i.e. the “seeds” of metastasis, and their fundamental biology at single-cell resolution, which drives the spread of cancer around the body.
-We identified novel gene regulatory networks (e.g. MAPK7/MMP9) that dictate tumour-immune interactions causing metastasis.
-We also discovered that metastatic cells could generate functional non-coding RNAs not observed in normal or even tumour cells, accessing the “dark genome” to enable disease spread.
+Early work looked at the role of small RNAs in disease progression and identified oncogenic roles for microRNAs (e.g. miR-140) and tumour suppressor roles for tRNA-derived fragments (e.g. tRNAGlyTCC), and their interactions with RNA-binding proteins (e.g. YBX1).
+We developed new techniques to investigate circulating tumour cells, i.e. the “seeds” of metastasis, and their fundamental biology at single-cell resolution.
+This work identified gene regulatory networks (e.g. MAPK7 and MMP9) that dictate tumour-immune interaction and metastatic outcome.
+More recently, we have discovered that metastatic cells can generate functional non-coding RNAs not observed in normal or even tumour cells, accessing their so-called “dark genome” to enable disease spread.

 • Hierarchical clustering shows gene expression across a range of bone and cancer tissues